dpsutton/resize-window/readme.md

 reset their sources.
 And since the help menu is dynamically generated, pressing ? displays this new choice automatically.

-Further, there are alias, held in the `rw-alias-list` alist.
+Further, there are alias, held in the `resize-window-alias-list` alist.
 It is currently defined as

-    (defvar rw-alias-list
+    (defvar resize-windown-alias-list
       '((right ?f)
         (up ?n)
         (left ?b)